bala174/Simple_calculator/README.md

 Open the "index.html" file in your web browser to start using the calculator.

 ## Input
--Enter the first number in the input field.
+- Enter the first number in the input field.
--Select the arithmetic operation from the dropdown menu.
+- Select the arithmetic operation from the dropdown menu.
--Enter the second number in the second input field.
+- Enter the second number in the second input field.

 ## Output
 The result of the calculation will be displayed below the input fields.